 There are various signs for each cause of a bloody egg.
 Let’s dive into these causes and what steps you should take as a chicken owner to help ensure the safety and health of your hens.

-Reasons Hens Lay Eggs With Blood On Them
+Reasons Hens Lay Bloody Chicken Eggs

-There are several reasons you see bloody eggs.
 First, identify how frequently it occurs.
 Most hens occasionally have bloody eggs without any concerning reasons.
 Approximately one in every 3-4 dozen eggs can be bloody without issues.

 Let’s dive into the most common reasons why hens lay bloody eggs.